RV Road Trip in the USA: Exploring Arizona and Utah

 Have you ever seen the Robin Williams movie RV?
 If you have, you’re probably thinking to yourself one of two things.
 Either “wow that looks hilarious, we should totally do that”, or “absolutely no way, no how, never gonna happen”.
-Well not surprising, my family were all the latter, a bit resistant to say the least.
-I on the other hand have been waiting for the day when we could finally take a cross country RV road trip.
+Well not surprising, my family were all the latter.
+I was met with a bit of resistance to say the least.
+I on the other hand have been waiting for the day when we could finally take a cross country RV Road Trip.
 So it was 3 against me, naturally I won and we all did it anyway !

 Oh yes, 4 adults, consisting of my parents, my partner (who had never met my parents in person because 3 years of pandemic), me and my four legged fur child all packed together in a 28 foot RV for two fun filled cross country weeks.
 Buckle up ladies and gentlemen cause we’re going for a ride !